 How Will the Relationship Between SEO and Social Evolve in the Future?

 Today, people are using social media not only to interact and communicate, but also to find what they are looking for.
 So, social media platforms are actually turning into search engines themselves.
-“Social is the new SEO because social networks themselves function as powerful and widely-used search engines in their own right,” writes Neil Patel in his article “Why Social Is the New SEO.”
-So, the interlinking of social media and SEO is becoming more and more tight.

 Even if today search engines claim that the use of social media doesn’t directly impact SEO, that doesn’t mean it never will in the future.
 There’s no reason why social signals won’t become a ranking factor at some point.
 So by leveraging this marketing channel today, you not only reap immediate benefits, but also invest in future.